b97jre/RNAseqcourse/source/smallRNA-lab.rst

 	cutadapt -a adaptor --trimmed-only in.fastq --minimum-length=17 > trimmed.fastq

 This trims the sequence given in adaptor from the reads in in.fastq and prints the results to a new file trimmed.fastq.
-It also applies the following filters: only reads where the adaptor was trimmed are printed to the output, and only reads that are at least 17 nucleotides after trimming are kept.
+It also applies the following filters: only reads where the adaptor was trimmed are printed to the output, and only reads that are at least 17 nucleotides after trimming are printed.
 For the data in this exercise, use the adaptor sequence CTGTAGGCACCATC.

 Run this program on each of the 6 fastq files.
 This takes a few minutes per file.
 Make sure you give the resulting files good names (e.g. kc167_TRIM.fastq) so you can keep track of all files.